|

 Europe destroyed its culture.
 Starting in the 8th century, Irish

+monks founded many monasteries in Europe.
 From the 8th to the 10th century, Ireland experienced a series

 of invasions by the Vikings.
 But the effects of the Vikings